dunhamsteve/aoc2023/readme.md

 I ended up getting a hint on how to get rid of the nonlinear term, so I could go with my original gaussian elimination strategy.

+I read on reddit that some people were using Z3, which I've been meaning to try out, so I went back and added that (via python).

 ## Day 25

 I took a break from 24 and knocked this one out.
 It's not fast, but it works.
 I